Completely rewrite SPEC

 files in the project.

-# valid yaml.
+# here for informational purposes only; it does not normally need to be defined.
 A signifier is used to signify that an account has taken some action.
 The most

 account may have more than one signifier.